ACBLmerge Logo

 Overview

 The ACBLscore program provided by the American Contract Bridge League (ACBL) is a very old program.
-It was originally written for DOS, reportedly in Pascal, and minimally ported to Windows.
+It was originally written for DOS, initially in PL/I and converted to Pascal shortly thereafter.
+It has been minimally ported from DOS to Windows.
 ACBLscore can generate many text based reports which were originally designed for fixed-width dot matrix printers.
 The same reports can also be generated in an HTML format.
 But the HTML generated by ACBLscore is an extremely minimal effort that makes no use of the sophisticated document formatting that HTML allows.
 Instead, it simply uses the HTML <pre> tag to display the results as plain text.
 Embarrassingly, the HTML generated by ACBLscore does not even make a minimal effort to comply with the HTML standard though it displays in all major browsers due to the nearly universal tolerance for sloppy HTML.

 The HTML output format is detailed in the ACBLmerge Report Features document.
 It is also possible to generate a slight variant of the HTML report customized for the small screen of an iPhone or iPod Touch.
 Users with those devices are automatically redirected to the customized reported if it is available when accessing the primary report.